vpon/scala-style-guide/README.md

 All classes, objects, traits, and methods should be documented.
 Generally, follow the documentation guidelines provided by the Scala Documentation Style Guide on [ScalaDoc](http://docs.scala-lang.org/style/scaladoc.html).

+In short:

+* Classes that are instantiated via methods in a companion object **must** include ScalaDoc documentation with an example
+* Implicit wrapper classes **must** include ScalaDoc documentation with an example
+* Public, protected, and package-private methods **must* include ScalaDoc documentation
+* All methods **must** include `@throws` annotations if they throw an exception in their normal operation
+* Use your best judgment otherwise, and err toward more documentation rather than less

 ## Classes, Objects, and Traits

 All classes, objects, and traits, regardless of scope, should be documented, at least with a description of the information